 “I would tell vets that there is hope,” Bill says.

 Substance abusers, convicted felons, the homeless and victims of domestic violence are some of the clients Passage Home serves.

-Eight years ago, Lisa Johns would have never believed she could be labeled under almost all of these categories.
+Eight years ago, Lisa Branch would have never believed she could be labeled under almost all of these categories.
 But after escaping an abusive marriage, the floor quickly fell out from under her.

 She soon found herself house-poor.